Class of 2001

 Ashley McFarland, MSN'01, is the owner of Ashley McFarland Aesthetics in Murfreesboro, Tennessee (2020).

-Colleen Reilly Moss, BS’00, MSN’01, received funding from the VUSN Faculty Scholarship Program in March 2020 for her project “Evaluating the Impact of a Formalized Mentoring Program Using the National Association of Neonatal Nurse Practitioners Mentoring Toolkit.”
-She authored “Neonatal Hypocalcemia in the Infant of a Diabetic Mother,” in Neonatal Network , July/August, and was voted by students in VUSN’s neonatal nurse practitioner specialty to receive the Sara K. Archer Award in August.
+Colleen Reilly Moss, BS'00, MSN'01, became director of the Neonatal Nurse Practitioner specialty at VUSN in January 2022, and published "Fluid and Electrolyte Management in the Neonate: Sodium and Chloride," in Neonatal Network in May.
+She was promoted to assistant professor at VUSN in June 2021 and named to the 2021-22 Junior Faculty Teaching Fellows program in the Vanderbilt University Center for Teaching, and received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Neonatal Nurse Practitioner specialty in August.
+Colleen is author of "Examining Job Satisfaction and Intent to Stay for Neonatal Nurse Practitioners: The Impact of Mentoring," published in Advances in Neonatal Care in September, and "Utilization and Meaningfulness of National Association of Neonatal Nurse Practitioners' Mentoring Toolkit Activities," in its November issue.
+In December, she was named director of the VUSN Neonatal NP specialty.
+Colleen received funding from the VUSN Faculty Scholarship Program in March 2020 for her project "Evaluating the Impact of a Formalized Mentoring Program Using the National Association of Neonatal Nurse Practitioners Mentoring Toolkit."
+She authored "Neonatal Hypocalcemia in the Infant of a Diabetic Mother," in Neonatal Network , July/August, and received the Sara K. Archer Award.
 Colleen published "Mentoring New Graduate Nurse Practitioners," in the May/June 2019 issue of Neonatal Network: The Journal of Neonatal Nursing, and was invited to present her doctor of nursing practice project on the same subject at the National Association of Neonatal Nurses conference that October.
-She wrote “Mentoring New Graduate Nurse Practitioners,” which was chosen as a Manuscript of Exceptional Merit by Neonatal Network: The Journal of Neonatal Nursing.
-That year, she received the DNP Outstanding Student of the Year Award from the University of Tennessee at Chattanooga and second place for her poster, “Mentoring New Graduate Nurse Practitioners in the NICU,” at the Vanderbilt University Medical Center Nursing Research Day.
-Colleen completed her doctor of nursing practice from the University of Tennessee at Chattanooga that December.
+She wrote "Mentoring New Graduate Nurse Practitioners," which was chosen as a Manuscript of Exceptional Merit by Neonatal Network: The Journal of Neonatal Nursing.
+That year, she received the DNP Outstanding Student of the Year Award from the University of Tennessee at Chattanooga and second place for her poster, "Mentoring New Graduate Nurse Practitioners in the NICU," at the Vanderbilt University Medical Center Nursing Research Day.
+Colleen completed her doctor of nursing practice from the UTC that December.

-Brittany Huffman Nelson, BA’00, MSN’01, co-authored "Child Abuse Response Simulation for Advanced Practice Nursing Students," published in the July/August 2020 issue of Clinical Nurse Specialist .
-She received the Sara K. Archer Award from the students in VUSN’s pediatric nurse practitioner primary care specialty in August, which she had also received in August 2018.
+Brittany Huffman Nelson, BA'00, MSN'01, co-authored "Child Abuse Response Simulation for Advanced Practice Nursing Students," published in the July/August 2020 issue of Clinical Nurse Specialist .
+She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Pediatric Nurse Practitioner Primary Care specialty in August 2018.

 Jeannie Noblitt, MSN'01, is a nurse practitioner at the Asthma, Allergy and Sinus Center in Knoxville, Tennessee (2017).

-Cara Osborne, MSN’01, was profiled by Talk Business & Politics for founding, expanding and selling Baby + Co.
-She is a professor in the Department of Strategy, Entrepreneurship and Venture Innovation at the Walton College of Business, University of Arkansas in Fayetteville, where she became an assistant professor in the university’s college of education and health professions in September 2018.
-Cara was featured in January 2017 by The Blount County Daily Times (Tennessee) in a story about Baby + Co.
+Cara Osborne, MSN'01, was featured in the Arkansas Democrat Gazette in February 2022 for "High Profile: Cara Blaize Caskey Osborne Creates Businesses to Solve Problems," and was profiled by Talk Business & Politics for founding, expanding and selling Baby + Company She is a professor in the Department of Strategy, Entrepreneurship and Venture Innovation at the Walton College of Business, University of Arkansas in Fayetteville, where she became an assistant professor in the university's college of education and health professions in September 2018.
+Cara was featured in January 2017 by The Blount County Daily Times (Tennessee) in a story about Baby + Company.

 Liz Peck, MSN'01, and her husband were featured in a January 2016 Maryland Capital Gazette story about their healthcare work in Africa.

-Heather Quaile, MSN’01, received the 2020 Alumni Award for Clinical Achievement in Nursing from the VUSN Alumni Association in October.
-She is medical administrator and nurse practitioner at Wellspring Living for trafficked youth, founder/owner/chief medical officer of The SHOW Center for sexual medicine, and clinical nursing faculty at Georgia State University in Atlanta.
-She is a member of the board of directors of Nurse Practitioners in Women’s Health, and is listed on the ProfNet network website as an expert in women and aging.
+Heather Quaile, MSN'01, was named treasurer of the National Association for Nurse Practitioners in Women's Health in January 2022.
+She was a panelist for "SANE: Improving Outcomes for Survivors of Sexual Assault (Part 2)," in April, part of the VUSN Dore to Door Alumni Forum, and was inducted as a fellow of the American Association of Nurse Practitioners in June.
+She was a panelist for "SANE: Improving Outcomes for Survivors of Sexual Assault," in October 2021, part of the VUSN Dore to Door Alumni Forum.
+That month, her manuscript, "Trauma-informed Care Part 2: Transgender and Gender Nonconforming Individuals," was published in Women's Healthcare .
+She received the Alumni Award for Clinical Achievement in Nursing presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2020.
+Heather is medical administrator and nurse practitioner at Wellspring Living for trafficked youth, founder and chief medical officer of The SHOW Center for sexual medicine, and clinical nursing faculty at Georgia State University in Atlanta.
+She is a member of the board of directors of the National Association of Nurse Practitioners in Women's Health, and is listed on the ProfNet network website as an expert in women and aging.

 Peter Richards, MSN'01 , of Rock Island, Illinois, passed away November 23, 2016.